-On 11 November 1967 the CONTRACTING PARTIES adopted a Recommendation (155/64) that contracting parties should continue to apply de facto the General Agreement in their relations with each territory which acquired full autonomy in the conduct of its external commercial relations and in respect of which a contracting party had accepted the Agreement, provided such territories continued to apply de facto the Agreement to its trade with the contracting parties.
+On 11 November 1967 the CONTRACTING PARTIES adopted a Recommendation (15S/64) that contracting parties should continue to apply de facto the General Agreement in their relations with each territory which acquired full autonomy in the conduct of its external commercial relations and in respect of which a contracting party had accepted the Agreement, provided such territories continued to apply de facto the Agreement to its trade with the contracting parties.
 The Recommendation does not have a time-limit.
 The Director-General is requested to submit a report on its application after three years.
-Earlier reports have been submitted to the Council in November 1970 (L/3457), in November 1973 (L/3948) and in October 1976 (L/4427).
+Earlier reports have been submitted to the Council in November 1970 (L/3457), in November 1973 (L/3948), in October 1976 (L/4427) and in October 1979 (L/4846 and Add.1).